PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

    eigenvalue: 0.04912229458049476 - eigenvector: [-0.233  0.973]
    eigenvalue: 0.6199503657038241 - eigenvector: [0.973 0.233]

-Once you have your input matrix, you can fit your QPCA model, specifying the number of resolution qubit that you need for the phase estimation process.
-Remember that a higher resolution generally means better accuracy results but lower performance.
-Remember that the input matrix will be normalized by its trace, therefore the eigenvalues could change.
+Once you have your input matrix, you can fit your QPCA model by specifying the number of resolution qubits that you need for the phase estimation process.
+Remember that a higher resolution generally results in better accuracy but lower performance.
+Additionally, please note that the input matrix will be normalized by its trace, which may cause the eigenvalues to change.

 ..  code-block:: python